A business analyst is one of the fastest growing professions globally, with heightened demand in the IT industry.

 Who Is a Business Analyst?

 He is a person who liaisons among company stakeholders to analyze and assess the operations of an organization to determine whether the current business model is equipped to handle company goals and objectives.

 The International Institute of Business Analysis (IIBA) describes the role of business analyst as

 “liaison among stakeholders in order to understand the structure, policies, and operations of an organization, and to recommend solutions that enable the organization to achieve its goals.”

 Financial Analyst vs. Business Analyst

-Sometimes both the terms are used to synonymously because its understanding depends on how the IT organisation interprets both the roles and their contribution within the industry.
+Sometimes both the terms are used to synonymously because its understanding depends on how the IT organization interprets both the roles and their contribution to the industry.

 How to Transition from Financial Analyst to Business Analyst Profile?

 This is the moot focus of this article.
 We share actionable ideas for people with 2+ years of finance domain knowledge and want to shift to a business analyst profile role within the IT industry.

 Remember that you’re a mid-level professional who wants to switch over to a related but new domain and as such, you need to follow a specific process to make the transition.